toboooo/flower_pot/README.md

 # Flower Pot

 This program (flowerpot.py) provides an interactive graphical user interface for a small set of models and tools for the calculation of pharmacologically relevant chemical properties.
 Implemented are estimations of water solubility (LogS), the logarithm of the octanol-water partition coefficient (LogP), lipophilicity at pH 7.4 (LogD) and topological polar surface area (TPSA).
 This program provides substructure filters checking for potential toxicophores, as well as an adapted version of the BOILED-EGG model by Daina and Zoete [1], which estimates the gastrointestinal absorption of a molecule and its ability to permeate the blood-brain barrier, that we refer to as t**H**e **A**djusted **RD**Kit **BOILED-EGG** (HARDBOILED-EGG).
-In addition, if the molecular docking programs Autodock Vina or GOLD are installed on the current system, then this program will also allow the user to run molecular docking calculations for a selection of target proteins.
+In addition, if the molecular docking programs Autodock Vina or GOLD are installed on the current system, then this program will also allow the user to run molecular docking calculations on their input molecules and will process the main results.

 ## Installation

+We have written installation scripts for Windows (`windows_install.bat`), macOS (`macos_install.sh`) and Linux (`linux_install.sh`)

 First, clone this repository from GitHub: